 Eling to Marchwood made conspicuous by its Energy Recovery Facility domeImage: Michael Harpur

 Continue north-westward past Marchwood Yacht Club pontoon for just under a mile to the 'Eling east cardinal buoy'.
-The approaches to the 'Eling east cardinal buoy' have a minimum maintained depth of 12.6 metres of water, but it shallows immediately afterwards.
+The approaches to the 'Eling east cardinal buoy' have a minimum maintained depth of 12.6 metres, but they shallow immediately afterwards.

 Image: Michael Harpur

-The Eling Channel entrance is clearly indicated by red, at first, and then green beacons with topmarks.
+The Eling Channel entrance is clearly marked by red beacons at first, then by green beacons with topmarks.
 The area to the southwest of the approach to Eling Channel has several small-craft moorings, in 0.3 metres of water or less, belonging to Eling Sailing Club.
-Inside the entrance to Eling Channel, the channel is indicated by large and prominent starboard marks that should be passed no more than 2 metres to their starboard side.
+Inside the entrance to Eling Channel, the channel is indicated by large, prominent starboard marks that should be passed no more than 2 metres to their starboard side.

 Overhead power cables cross the channel 500 metres from the entrance and 200 metres before the basin opens.
 With a safe vertical clearance of 26 metres, they pose no issue to a leisure vessel heading for the club pontoon.
 After passing beneath the power lines, the basin will open to port.